TOOLTRIO

 ZIP Code Format Guide

-Complete guide to US ZIP code formats, rules, and USPS addressing standards.
+Complete guide to US ZIP code formats, types, leading zeros, ZIP+4, and storage best practices.

 5-Digit ZIP Code (Standard)